geoffrey4444/geoffrey-lovelace.com/index.md

 At Cal State Fullerton, my research goals focus on modeling sources of gravitational waves using numerical relativity.
 Gravitational waves—ripples of spacetime curvature—are opening a new window on the universe.
 The Advanced Laser Interferometer Gravitational-wave Observatory (Advanced LIGO) has observed the [first gravitational waves](http://arxiv.org/abs/arXiv:1602.03837) passing through Earth, which came from merging black holes.
 My students and I use [supercomputers](http://physics.fullerton.edu/gwpac/news/highlights/172-orca-upgrade) to simulate colliding black holes using the [Spectral Einstein Code (SpEC)](http://black-holes.org/SpEC.html), and we are particularly interested in modeling  [merging black holes that spin nearly as fast as possible](http://arxiv.org/abs/arXiv:1412.1803) and in [responding to LIGO observations](http://arxiv.org/abs/arXiv:1607.05377).
 I recently have begun using supercomputers to [model thermal noise](https://arxiv.org/abs/1707.07774) in LIGO mirrors, with the goal of helping to improve the sensitivity of next-generation detectors, exploring [how well gravitatioanl-wave detectors can measure rapid black-hole spins](https://arxiv.org/abs/1804.03704), contributing to the development of [SpECTRE](http://github.com/sxs-collaboration/spectre), the SXS Collaboration's next-generation numerical-relativity code.

+Starting in 2018, I am leading an annual one-week summer [workshop](Workshop2018) that introduces students from local community colleges to gravitational waves and high-performance computing.

 <a name="Publications">
 ## Publications